Worldwide IT Spending Will Reach $2.8 Trillion in 2019 with the Strongest Growth Coming from the Healthcare Industry, According to IDC

-FRAMINGHAM, Mass., February 4, 2016 – Worldwide IT spending is forecast to grow from $2.46 trillion in 2015 to more than $2.8 trillion in 2019, according to the new Worldwide Semiannual IT Spending Guide: Vertical and Company Size from International Data Corporation (IDC).
+FRAMINGHAM, Mass., February 4, 2016 – Worldwide IT spending is forecast to grow from $2.46 trillion in 2015 to more than $2.8 trillion in 2019, according to the new Worldwide Semiannual IT Spending Guide: Industry and Company Size from International Data Corporation (IDC).
 The new spending guide expands on IDC's previous IT spending forecasts by providing greater depth and detail on technology expenditures by geography, industry, and company size.

 North America (the United States and Canada) will provide the largest share of global IT spending throughout the 2015-2019 forecast period and is forecast to pass the $1 trillion mark in 2017.
 Europe, the Middle East, and Africa (EMEA) will be the second largest region followed closely by Asia/Pacific.
 Latin America will be the fastest growing region with a compound annual growth rate (CAGR) of 4.3% while IT spending in North America will grow at a 3.8% CAGR.
 Asia/Pacific and EMEA will both grow more slowly than the overall market, which is forecast to have a CAGR of 3.3%.